SpocWiki/_public/Contributing.md

 #### Obsidian Attributes
 aliases: List of Alias Names, also supported by Obsidian
+publish: a boolean Flag to indicate that this File is to be published on a web page
+cssclass: the Name of a CSS-Class to apply to this Page
+tags: List of Tags; Since these are usually not displayed from the FrontMatter, rather use the equivalent \#tags in the File Body.

 #### Tags:
-isDeleted
-isReadOnly
+isDeleted: a soft-deletion Flag to indicate that this File is to be considered deleted and may be removed soon
+isReadOnly: a soft Flag to indicate that this File should not be modified

 #### Attributes:
+For Attribute Names we recommend camelCase or PascalCase like [Schema.org](https://schema.org/) uses.
+- **type**: a Schema.org Type to describe the Tags and Attributes of this File.
-createdTime: Date (and Time) of Creation/Birth
+- **createdTime**: Date (and Time) of Creation/Birth
-demisedTime: Date (and Time) of Destruction/Death/Dissolution
+- **demisedTime**: Date (and Time) of Destruction/Death/Dissolution

-createdPlace: Location of Creation/Birth, preferably in geo-coordinates (longitude, latitude)
+- **createdPlace**: Location of Creation/Birth, preferably in geo-coordinates (longitude, latitude)
-demisedPlace: Location of Destruction/Death/Dissolution
+- **demisedPlace**: Location of Destruction/Death/Dissolution